joe-jordan/pydem/README.md

 Basics
 ------

-This is an as-yet-unstable set of python bindings for LAMMPS, created because I couldn't get the ctypes-based python to work, and because ultimately I want a better interface than that!
+This is a nearly-stable set of python bindings for LAMMPS, built around the ctypes interface in LAMMPS/src/library.h.
+It currently requires a few small patches to the LAMMPS code, which I will provide as a patch file here until they are accepted into the stable lammps release.

 All versions will operate in approximately the following way: